Haldanodon: Paleobiology

+Life history

+Compared to extant mammals, Haldanodon had a slower rate of growth and a lower basal metabolic rate.
+Its mandibular incisor eruption sequence had an alternating pattern, with i_{2} and i_{4} being replaced early by I_{2} and I_{4} and i_{1} and i_{3} being replaced later.
+Both the maxillary and mandibular premolars were sequentially replaced from anterior to posterior premolars, but with the p^{2} and p_{2} both being lost and not replaced by permanent premolars.

+Locomotion

 Haldanodon may have been a fossorial (burrowing) and/or semi-aquatic insectivore, similar in lifestyle to the modern desmans and Ornithorhynchus (the duck-billed platypus).
 This is indicated by some skeletal features, such as a wide scapula and stout limb bones with specialized joints.
 It likely had a sprawling gait based on the configuration of its limb joints, but this is probably a result of its specialized lifestyle instead of a primitive trait.
 The fingers and claws of the forelimb seem to correspond closely to scratch-digging modern mammals like armadillos and pangolins, rather than shovel-diggers like moles.